mrpbennett/home-ops/README.md

 This is a mono repository for my home infrastructure and Kubernetes nodes.
 I try to adhere to Infrastructure as Code (IaC) and GitOps practices using tools like [Kubernetes](https://kubernetes.io/), [ArgoCD](https://argoproj.github.io/cd/), [Renovate](https://github.com/renovatebot/renovate) and [GitHub Actions](https://github.com/features/actions).

-I have a HA setup running 3 Dell Optiplex 7060's that consist of Talos control planes that accept workloads.
+I have a HA setup running 3 RPi's (8gb) that consist of K3s control planes that accept workloads.

 ## The purpose here is to learn Kubernetes, while practising GitOps